SHIELD: Suppressing Hallucinations In LVLM Encoders via Bias and Vulnerability Defense: Related work

 \subsection{Object Hallucination in LVLMs}

 Approaches to mitigating object hallucinations in LVLMs can be grouped into training-required and training-free methods.
 Training-required methods reduce hallucinations by optimizing model parameters or training auxiliary modules.
-Prominent methods include CLIP-DPO \cite{CLIP-DPO}, leveraging CLIP-based similarity ranking for preference optimization; LURE \cite{LURE}, using post-hoc revisers to align text with visual input; and LLaVA-RLHF \cite{llava-rlhf}, incorporating human feedback through reinforcement learning.
+Prominent methods include CLIP-DPO \citep{CLIP-DPO}, leveraging CLIP-based similarity ranking for preference optimization; LURE \citep{LURE}, using post-hoc revisers to align text with visual input; and LLaVA-RLHF \citep{llava-rlhf}, incorporating human feedback through reinforcement learning.
 Training-free methods improve decoding without modifying model.
-Representative approaches include Visual Contrastive Decoding (VCD) \cite{VCD}, which contrasts outputs from natural and blur inputs to mitigate hallucinations, and OPERA \cite{opera_cvpr}, which reduces overconfidence through penalty mechanisms and token-level adjustments.
+Representative approaches include Visual Contrastive Decoding (VCD) \citep{VCD}, which contrasts outputs from natural and blur inputs to mitigate hallucinations, OPERA \citep{opera_cvpr}, which reduces overconfidence through penalty mechanisms and token-level adjustments, HALC \citep{HALC}, which employs adaptive focal-contrast decoding to provide token-wise visual grounding during inference, MARINE \citep{MARINE}, which incorporates image-grounded guidance from external vision models, and VTI \citep{VTI}, which steers latent representations to stabilize vision features at test time.
 While effective, these methods rarely address the bias and vulnerability of visual encoders, which this work aims to address.